JuliaData/DataFrames.jl/docs/src/man/split_apply_combine.md

  3
 ```

-So as for `nrow` we see that the result is similar, but just in a different
-context (normal function call vs. operation specification syntax).

-### Getting a vector of group indices
+### Getting a vector of indices within groups

-The last context dependent expression supported by operation is getting group
+The last context-dependent expression supported by the operation
-indices.
-Use the `eachindex` and `eachindex => [target column name]` expressions
-to get it:
+specification syntax is getting the index of each row within each group:

 ```jldoctest sac